 Indeed, all who desire to live godly in Christ Jesus will be persecuted. - 2 Timothy 3:12

-So yes, you can have what is commonly called a good life... be very wealthy... have a wonderful family.... have everything you could ever want... and give a lot to charity to help other people... and still spend eternity in hell.
-In the end.
-No matter how "good" your life on earth was, the result of rejecting Jesus is always the eternal lake of fire.
+SYes, you can have what is commonly called a good life... be very wealthy... have a wonderful family.... have “everything” you desire... and give a lot to charity to help other people... and still spend eternity in hell.
+In the end, no matter how "good" your life on earth was, the result of rejecting Jesus is always the eternal lake of fire.
 Why?
 Because you are not good.
+You have broken God’s laws.
 (Take the Good Person Test.)

 There is none righteous [good], not even one. - Romans 3:10